tullo/high-performance-go/01-Benchmarking.md

 ok  	examples/fib	11.935s
 ```

-It ran the same benchmark until it reached a value of b.N that took longer than 10 seconds to return.
+It ran the same benchmark until it reached a value of `b.N` that took **longer than 10 seconds to return**.

 As we’re running for 10x longer, the total number of iterations is 10x larger.